Cerebral Visual Impairment Simulations

 Welcome to CVI-SIM

-CVI-SIM is a collaboration between the Schools of Medicine and Computer Science.
-We support many student projects.
-Our project partner is the charity CVI Scotland.
-The programme has been created through listening to people with CVI and consulting with CVI experts.
+CVI-SIM is a collaboration between the Schools of Medicine and Computer Science, working in partnership with the charity CVI Scotland.
+The project has been shaped through close listening to people with CVI and consultation with clinicians, researchers, and educators with expertise in the condition.
+We support a wide range of student projects including across medicine, computer science, digital health and the arts.

-We are very excited to share our progress.
+We are pleased to share our ongoing work.
 For updates, please see our social media.

 Phase 1: Dorsal Stream Dysfunction CVI Experience